Commercial Insurance

 What Affects the Cost of the Policy?

-Flood Zone assigned by the National Flood Association, occupancy, construction type, building elevation and finished or unfinished basement along with limits and deductible elections would be determining factors in regard to policy premium.
+Flood Zone assigned by the National Flood Association, occupancy, construction type, building elevation and finished or unfinished basement along with limits and

 Prior Federal Disaster Relief payments and/or flood losses would be a determining factor in placing the coverage.